 Attending to purpose

-- social goals – where the concern is to further social justice often through collective, social action.
+Social goals – where the concern is to further social justice often through collective, social action.
+Mutual aid and reciprocity may be a part of this, but the focus is often on achieving systemic and broader political change.

 Attending to ourselves